grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 **Procedure – Removal (Battery)**

 > [!WARNING]
-> Pre-Installtion Device Inspection: It's highly recommended that prior to handling battery the operator should remove any personal jewelry, wear gloves and safety glasses, and have a bucket of sand prepared in case of any battery event.
+> Pre-Installtion Device Inspection: We recommend that, before handling the battery, the operator remove any personal jewelry, wear gloves and safety glasses, and have a bucket of sand prepared in case of any battery event.

 > [!WARNING]
-> In case of battery event submerge entire device in sand.
+> In case of battery event, submerge entire device in sand.
 Don't attempt to pick up device.
-See [Battery safety](surface-repair-safety-guidelines.md#battery-safety) for more information.
+For more information, see [Battery safety](surface-repair-safety-guidelines.md#battery-safety).

-1. Download the latest SDT (surface diagnostic tool) version and follow the pre-installation battery repair (setup) workflow.
+1. Download the latest SDT (surface diagnostic tool) version and follow the preinstallation battery repair (setup) workflow.

 2. Follow “Procedure – Removal (SSD)”

-3. Use a 3IP Torx Plus Screwdriver to remove the 2 screws holding down the battery connector.
-Be very careful as you're near the battery.
+3. Use a 3IP Torx Plus Screwdriver to remove the two screws holding down the battery connector.
+Be careful as you're near the battery.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image42.jpeg" alt-text="A close up of a device.":::

     > [!IMPORTANT]
-    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.
+    > To avoid any chance for screw stripping, be sure to press down firmly with the screwdriver.
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.

 4. With a Plastic ESD Safe Prybar, gently disconnect the battery connector from the PCBA.

-5. With a 5IP Torx Plus Screwdriver, remove the 9 screws around the perimeter of the battery.
-Be very careful as you're near the battery.
+5. With a 5IP Torx Plus Screwdriver, remove the nine screws around the perimeter of the battery.
+Be careful as you're near the battery.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image43.jpeg" alt-text="A hand holding a screwdriver.":::